blkws/parslex/README.md

 ![Alt text](https://github.com/nikhilvc1990/AgriChain/blob/master/screenshots/Farmer%20Registration%20Page.PNG?raw=true "Farmer Registration")

 The above figure shows the registration form for the grower in the supply chain appl.
 The entered details are stored directly onto the blockchain.
 The technology uses Truffle for the deployment and go-ethereum(geth) as the backend blockchain.
-We use the Web3 Javascript provider API to interact with the blockchain.
+We use the Web3 Javascript API to interact with the blockchain.

 ![Alt text](https://github.com/nikhilvc1990/AgriChain/blob/master/screenshots/Quality.PNG?raw=true "Grower Registration")